Introduction

 +41 (0)44 521 73 80

 The processing of personal information is regulated by data protection laws.
-Personal data (or "personal information") means all information that can be associated with a certain individual, i.e., a person.
+Personal data means all information that can be associated with a certain individual, i.e., a person.
 Such information may include the following, for example:

 The legislators provide special protection for certain personal information, including "sensitive personal data" ("special categories of personal data” such as healthcare data, among others).